Why do we celebrate Bonfire Night in London?

 NYE fireworks in London

 Bonfire Night in London is not the only large-scale London fireworks event.
 At the end of the year, London’s largest annual fireworks display usually takes place: London New Year’s Eve Fireworks.
-This event is not yet confirmed for 2021.
+This event is not taking place in 2021, but you can find plenty more things to do in London on New Year's Eve.